CNAG-Biomedical-Informatics/convert-pheno/docs/omop-cdm.md

 ## OMOP as input

 !!!
 Hint "OMOP-CDM supported version(s)"
-         We currently support **v5.4**.
+         We currently support versions **5.3** and **5.4**.
 We have everything ready for supporting v6 once we are able to test the code with v6 projects.

 === "Command-line"